CarolineDelva-GU/Topic_Modeling_on_Amazon_Reviews-/presentation.md

 Across all three BERTopic performs best on topic coherence.

 - Discovered themes that are generally more semantically meaningful and internally consistent
-- aligns with expectations → relies on dense sentence embeddings instead of raw word counts.
+- Aligns with expectations → relies on dense sentence embeddings instead of raw word counts.

 On topic diversity, LDA comes out strongest →  a wider spread of unique top words across topics.

 - Better at separating themes distinctly, even if the topics themselves aren’t as coherent.
 - LSA struggled → overlapping, less interpretable topics.

-For cluster performance, that ws measured by silhouette score, LDA again performs the best.
+For cluster performance, that was measured by silhouette score, LDA again performs the best.
 - BERTopic’s silhouette score was weak
 - LSA's poor score → clusters are weakly formed but directionally sensible.